sprucelabsai/spruce-documentation/src/pages/getting-started/frameworks/ios.md

 #### iOS

 You can customize the look of any view in your app using the `SwiftUI` framework.
 You can use a wide variety of views to construct your interface, from labels and buttons to more complex views like lists, stacks, and navigation views.

 #### Spruce

-[Heartwood](link/to/heartwood) handles the rendering of all front end components.
+[Heartwood](../../concepts/views/) handles the rendering of all front end components.
 It adopts the philosphy of "Everything Beautiful".
 While you are constrained to the views that Heartwood provides, you can customize their look by running the following in your skill:

 ```bash
 spruce create.theme
 ```

-This will create a `theme.ts` file you can customize.
+This will create a `skill.theme.ts` file you can customize.
 If you want to apply a theme to your organization (vs just your skill), you can utilize the [Theme Skill](https://spruce.bot/#views/theme.root).

 ### Event Handling